Welcome to the Living With... series which presents first-hand accounts of life with mental illness and substance misuse.

 - eating disorders not otherwise specified

 Owen is in his early thirties, lives in the Greater Manchester area and has a full time, professional job.
-Owen has been through the eating disorder service at GMW and wanted to talk about his journey in battling the illness.
+Owen has been through the eating disorder service at GMMH and wanted to talk about his journey in battling the illness.

 When did you first start experiencing difficulties around eating?